 More than 600 organizations from around the world called on the United Nations Human Rights Council to adopt an instrument and begin to reconcile years of human rights abuses by corporate actors.
 On the eve of a United Nations Forum on Business and Human Rights held November 2013, more than 150 of these groups issued a joint statement calling for the creation of a new UN treaty on transnational corporations.

-Now, we must work to shape that agreement to make it as strong and effective as possible.
+Now, we must work to ensure that treaty negotiations continue and that states discuss a first draft of the treaty in 2018.
+We must also work to shape that agreement to make it as strong and effective as possible.
 When the agreements are finally in place, we will focus on ensuring they are enforced.
 And when all this is achieved, we will ensure that the progress we’ve made isn’t reversed or eroded.